-7.3.15 Flx.
-Let p an understood ulong, assumed to be prime, to be given the function arguments; an Fl is an ulong belonging to [0, p-1], an Flx z is a t_VECSMALL representing a polynomial with small integer coefficients.
+7.3.16 Flx.
+Let p be an ulong, not assumed to be prime unless mentioned otherwise (e.g., all functions involving Euclidean divisions and factorizations), to be given the function arguments; an Fl is an ulong belonging to [0, p - 1], an Flx z is a t_VECSMALL representing a polynomial with small integer coefficients.
 Specifically z[0] is the usual codeword, z[1] = evalvarn(v) for some variable v, then the coefficients by increasing degree.
 An FlxX is a t_POL whose coefficients are Flxs.